|Nutritional Guidelines (per serving)|

 Schmalz, also written as schmaltz and shmalz, is most often used as a bread spread, instead of butter.
 While it sounds strange to the uninitiated, a layer of schmalz, sprinkled with salt on top of fresh, German bread is heavenly.

 Schmalz is better than bacon fat for many things because it does not add salt to a dish.
 While high-quality schmalz and griebenschmalz can be purchased in Europe, it is harder to find in the U.S. You can make your own schmalz with a little time and a few pounds of pork fat, by following this recipe.
+Once you make it, you'll see how versatile an ingredient schmalz can be.

 - 2 pounds fat trimmings (from pork)